Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/export_svg.rst

 .. figure:: /images/render_freestyle_svg-export_suzanne.svg
    :align: center

-   An example of a .svg result produced by the Freestyle SVG Exporter.
+   An example of a SVG result produced by the Freestyle SVG Exporter.

 This add-on can be enabled via :menuselection:`User Preferences --> Add-ons --> Render --> Freestyle SVG Exporter`.
 The GUI for the exporter should now be visible in the render tab of the Properties editor.
-The exported .svg file is written to the default output path :menuselection:`Properties editor --> Render --> Output`.
+The exported ``.svg`` file is written to the default output path :menuselection:`Properties editor --> Render --> Output`.

 Options